ctu-vras/blanket-infant-face-anonym/README.md

 - **High downstream performance**: ~90% detection AP, ~97% pose estimation retention
 - **Outperforms SOTA**: beats DeepPrivacy2 on de-identification, perceptual metrics and downsteam task performance

+> [!WARNING]
+> This code is experimental and not yet production-ready.
+Anonymization results may be imperfect and may miss detections.
+Full reliability will be achieved once the “missing detections” problem is solved (see Roadmap below).

 ## 📢 News

 - **May 2025**: Paper accepted to ICDL 2025! 🎉